 Do we support those laws?
-Yes we do.
-National Parks, National Wilderness Areas and Wildlife Preserves, archaeological regions, among many other regulated areas should be off limits.
+Yes, we do.
+National Parks, National Wilderness Areas, and Wildlife Preserves, and archaeological regions should be off-limits among many other regulated areas.
 National Forest lands also have limitations.
 Your job will be to find regions that are less…or non…restrictive.
 See our References page for helpful links.

-The remaining federal, state, county or municipal lands have wide latitudes of regulatory controls from “yes” to “no” to “haven’t thought about that yet”…much too varied for us to detail here.
+The remaining federal, state, county, or municipal lands have wide latitudes of regulatory controls from “yes” to “no” to “haven’t thought about that yet”…much too varied for us to detail here.
 Virtually all of these lands have different governing factors and have Land Managers with different agendas.
 So please do your own responsible research.
-Land Managers across the country already have their hands full dealing with vandals, all terrain vehicles, poachers and firebugs.
+Land Managers across the country already have their hands full dealing with vandals, all-terrain vehicles, poachers, and firebugs.
 We don’t want to deter them from managing those substantial threats to our nation’s wilderness.
-So please follow our guidelines to keep this unique adventure low-profile, responsible and ecologically non-threatening.
+So please follow our guidelines to keep this unique adventure low-profile, responsible, and non-threatening.

 Read more about this topic on the Basics page.

-It’s imperative that your above-ground drop site blend perfectly with its surroundings.
+Your above-ground drop site must blend perfectly with its surroundings.
 All your work and good-will can go unrewarded if you neglect to ensure an undisturbed natural state.

 You mean you think this could bore them?
-Hmmm.
-Don’t think there is the remotest chance of that.
+Hmm.
+We don’t think there is the remotest chance of that.
 BUT, we have even planned for that eventuality.
-If your dead-beat progeny are jailed, or lazy, or ex-patriots or whatever, then a “fail-safe relative” will make a decision to give the information to someone else in the family who will likely relish this challenge.
+If your deadbeat progeny are jailed, lazy, or ex-patriots or whatever, then a “fail-safe relative” will decide to give the information to someone else in the family who will likely relish this challenge.
 We’re just offering an opportunity for our descendants to enrich their lives.
 We’d even be happy to return to our drop site locations with them.
 They might ask other more adventurous friends or relatives to reclaim their containers if they are practicing sloths.
-Honestly though, they’d have to have the brain of a speed bump to ignore this curious opportunity.
-Someone at least will gain from the experience…as we have.
+Honestly, though, they’d have to have the brain of a speed bump to ignore this curious opportunity.
+Someone at least will gain from experience…as we have.

-We don’t put any limits on retrieval of our own time capsules.
+We don’t put any limits on the retrieval of our own time capsules.
 Better to feed the enthusiasm when it strikes.
 So our treasure hunters are free to search them out anytime after they are planted and recorded…or whenever their wanderlust kicks in.
-But it’s better to encourage retrieval sooner than later, to ensure a successful recovery.

 This certainly has elements from the sport of geocaching.
-But this mission can have a long lasting and deeply personal meaning for adventurous families.
-Capsules are environmentally camouflaged and secretly hidden…not to be revisted by recurrent groups of people as in geocaching.
+But this mission can have a long-lasting and deeply personal meaning for adventurous families.
+Capsules are environmentally camouflaged and secretly hidden…not to be revisited by recurrent groups of people as in geocaching.
 The time capsule retrieval is for one person.
 One visit.
 Once.
-The concealed time capsule is uniquely camouflaged, not makeshift or often so visible that anyone may stumble upon them.
+The concealed time capsule is uniquely camouflaged, not makeshift, or often so visible that anyone may stumble upon them.
 But both geocaching and our camouflaged capsules are wonderful adventures that can combine athletics, the outdoors, and environmental appreciation.

-Scan our Fast Track page before you head out, to review the entire process.
-If you take care to follow our recommendations for containers, internal and external preservation, drop site placement and sealing, your chances for success will be near perfect.
+Scan our Fast Track page before you head out.
+If you take care to follow our recommendations for containers, internal and external preservation, drop site placement, and sealing, your chances for success will be near perfect.

 What are the biggest environmental dangers?

-For above ground time capsules over long periods, probably oxygen or moisture entering through a poorly sealed container.
+For above-ground time capsules over long periods, probably oxygen or moisture entering through a poorly sealed container.
 Over time, this could impact the internal items.
-Possible flood, mud or rock falls could move or cover your capsule if poorly placed.
-A time capsule could conceivably become flooded then freeze, creating a crack in the hard polyurethane housing.
+Possible flood, mud, or rock falls could move or cover your capsule if poorly placed.
+A time capsule could conceivably become flooded then freeze, creating a crack in the hard polyurethane housing of a fake-rock or vacuum container.
 But even that is unlikely if basic drop site preparations and good foresight are used.
 Freezing would not affect the separate stainless capsule itself.
-Hollow log and rocks have undergone exterior testing over 10 years (and counting) in harsh weather and sunlight extremes.
+Hollow logs and rocks have undergone exterior testing for over 20 years (and counting) in harsh weather and sunlight extremes.
 (Nevertheless, we highly recommend finding protective environmental shade and cover for your capsule.)

 Other hazards?
 Bears eating your shorts on the trail is a big threat.
 Having too much fun.
 Things of that nature.

-While we don’t sell any products, you can find the elements of this sport on our Retailers page.
+While we don’t sell any products, you can find this sport’s elements on our Retailers page.

 The Retailers page will detail prices.
-If you simply want an artificial rock housing (without capsule and preservation materials) as a container for the sport of geocaching, or even for a short term time capsule wilderness adventure, prices start at $22.00 plus shipping.
-Stainless steel time capsules with Preservation Kits cost from $45 to $60.
+If you simply want an artificial rock housing (without capsule and preservation materials) as a container for the sport of geocaching, or even for a short term time capsule wilderness adventure, prices start at about $25.00.
+Stainless steel time capsules with Preservation Kits cost from $50 to $100.

-Unless you are stashing items to be retrieved within a relatively short period like a year or two, stainless steel remains the best security option for you.
+Unless you are stashing items to be retrieved within a relatively short period, like a year or two, stainless steel remains the best security option for you.
 PVC pipe emits harmful chemicals over time that break down organic materials inside the container.
-Any above ground placement, even shielded by a hollow rock, would also leave the plastic exposed to freezing and cracking.
+Even shielded by a hollow rock, any above-ground placement would also leave the plastic exposed to freezing and cracking.